Can Sin Be Inherited?

 So the only possible kind of death shown in Genesis 2 and 3 is physical death, or mortality.
 We see throughout the OT that both the righteous and the unrighteous all eventually die physically, but there is not one word anywhere about the death of anyone’s spirit.

 In fact, the references from Joshua and Ezekiel clearly show that each individual human is to make a choice to follow God or not.
 And Ezekiel further states that people die for their own sins, not anyone else’s— and that includes Adam.
 Note also that righteousness cannot be inherited either.
 And it should be obvious that a dead spirit cannot make choices.

-idea: that we are fated to sin so why resist it?
-But somehow the blame for this license
+license to sin idea: that we are fated to sin so why resist it?
+But somehow the blame for this

 Now to the NT.